Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-We discuss also in Section \ref{sec:intro} that the inconsistent depth contrast distribution leads to different levels of depth contribution for RGB-D SOD.
-To solve the issue, we present an auxiliary depth estimation module to fully explore the depth contribution.
-To evaluate the proposed auxiliary depth estimation module, we design three SOD models, namely the pure RGB image based model (\enquote{CB\_{RGB}} and \enquote{TB\_{RGB}}), early fusion model (\enquote{CEarly} and \enquote{TEarly}) and early fusion model with auxiliary depth estimation module (\enquote{CADE} and \enquote{TADE}), where \enquote{C*} is the CNN backbone (ResNet50 \cite{resnet}) based model and \enquote{T*} is the transformer backbone based model.
+\textbf{Auxiliary depth module for depth domain gap modeling:} We discuss this in Sec.~\ref{sec:intro} that the inconsistent depth distribution (see Table~\ref{tab:existing_rgbd_dataset} and Fig.~\ref{fig:depth_global_contrast}) leads to a domain gap between the training datasets and testing datasets for RGB-D salient object detection.
+To solve the issue, we present an auxiliary depth module to fully explore the depth contribution and fix the depth domain gap issue via self-supervised learning.
+To evaluate the effectiveness of the proposed auxiliary depth module, we design three SOD models, namely the pure RGB image based model (\enquote{CB\_{RGB}} and \enquote{TB\_{RGB}}), early fusion model (\enquote{CEarly} and \enquote{TEarly}) and early fusion model with auxiliary depth module (\enquote{CADE} and \enquote{TADE}), where \enquote{C*} represents CNN backbone (ResNet50 \cite{resnet}), and \enquote{T*} is the transformer backbone.
 The performance of each model is shown in Table \ref{tab:rgbd_sod_analysis}.

-We observe on average improved performance of early fusion models compared with training only with RGB image, indicating the benefits of depth for SOD.
+Firstly, we observe the improved performance of early fusion models compared with training only with RGB images, indicating the benefits of depth for SOD.
 Further, as shown in Fig.~\ref{fig:depth_global_contrast}, salient foreground depth contrast of the LFSD dataset \cite{li2014saliency} is most different from the corresponding RGB image salient foreground contrast.
-In this way, we claim the auxiliary depth estimation should contribute the most, which is consistent with our experiments.
-Note that, the proposed auxiliary depth estimation module aims to further explore the depth contribution, especially for depth data that shares more complementary information with the RGB image (see Section \ref{sec:intro} and Fig.~\ref{fig:depth_global_contrast}).
+In this way, we claim that the auxiliary depth module should contribute the most, which is consistent with our experiments.
+Note that, the proposed auxiliary depth module aims to further explore the depth contribution, especially for depth data that distributes differently from the training dataset.

-\subsection{Reliable Saliency Model}
+\subsubsection{Reliable Saliency Model}